-The film opens with The Ghost, played brilliantly by Ewan McGregor, who upon suggestion from his publishing agent takes up the job to rewrite the memoirs of former UK prime minister Adam Lang (Pierce Brosnan) after the leader’s former writer died under mysterious circumstances.
+The film opens with The Ghost, played brilliantly by Ewan McGregor, who upon a suggestion from his publishing agent takes up the job to rewrite the memoirs of former UK prime minister Adam Lang (Pierce Brosnan) after the leader’s former writer died under mysterious circumstances.

 The Ghost Writer is an adaptation of the novel, The Ghost (by Robert Harris), and the screenplay is written by both Polanski and Harris.

-Directed by: Roman Polanski
+Directed by Roman Polanski